LIFT (airline)

-LIFT is a South African airline, based in Cape Town.
-LIFT currently offers domestic routes from a hub at O. R. Tambo International Airport, Johannesburg, using a fleet of Airbus A320 aircraft that are operated by Global Airways.
+LIFT (sometimes stylized in lowercase, and officially Global Aviation Operations), is a South African airline, based in Cape Town.

+The company currently operates travel on domestic routes from a hub at O. R. Tambo International Airport, Johannesburg, using a fleet of Airbus A320 aircraft that are operated by Global Airways.

 History

 LIFT was established in October 2020 and commenced operations on December 10, 2020.
 LIFT is a joint venture between former Comair CEO Gidon Novick, former Uber executive Jonathan Ayache, and Global Airways, a South African-based ACMI specialist that operates Airbus A320 & A340 aircraft.
 Other founder investors include entrepreneurs Rael Levitt and Alon Apteker.

 The name LIFT was selected after the public were invited to name the airline in a social media campaign.
 LIFT Airline was selected after being submitted by eight contestants, who agreed to share the main prize of free flights for a year.
 Their names are inscribed on the body of the first three aircraft in the fleet.
 The airline's name was revealed on October 29, 2020.